volt-software/Ichor/README.md

 #### Windows

-Tried with MSVC 19.33, but it seemed like coroutines and concepts are not fully working yet.
+Tried with MSVC 19.33, but it seemed like coroutines and concepts are not fully implemented yet.

 ## Building